sagarkrishnasuresh/DevOps_Training/SonarQube/setup_from_scratch/postgres-setup.md

 * Database: `sonarqube` owned by `sonar` **verified**

 > You can now proceed to SonarQube installation with confidence that Postgres is healthy and reachable.
-Proceed to the [SonarQube Setup](./sonarqube-setup.md) to setup Sonarqube and wire PostgreSQL with it.
+Proceed to the [SonarQube Setup](./sonarqube-setup.md) to setup Sonarqube and wire it to PostgreSQL.